xavenna/stellar-enigma/README.md

 custom initialization behaviors in the marked space.

 To add custom objects, create a class that extends Object.
-Implement the virtual functions in Object, create a constructor, and add an entry to ObjContainer::storeObj.
+Implement the virtual functions in Object and create a constructor.
 A guide explaining this process is forthcoming.
-If you add additional objects, as engine files will need to be modified, the code will need to be built from source, or the SDK version of the libraries need to be obtained.
+If you add additional objects, the code will need to be built from source, as engine files will need to be modified.
 ### Interface

 Objects communicate with the engine through an Interface (See documentation for details).